Client

 10 min

 What does buying suit for a wedding, getting a funny quote mug or receiving a birthday party invitation have in common?
 We like it to be customized for us.
-And similar to previous examples, this case study shows the process of designing an AI assistant that creates tailored experience for international students using Wayble platform.
+And similar to previous examples, this case study shows the process of designing a copilot that creates tailored experiences for international students on Wayble platform.

 Wayble is a comprehensive digital platform for international students used by dozens institutions across Canada.
 Colleges and universities use Wayble's extensive range of tools to help guide their students on their academic and personal journeys.